Following the conclusion of World War II, the United States was faced with a unique opportunity for economic growth.

 New Technologies

 Technological advances during this period also helped give American businesses a much-needed boost following the war.
-With new technologies such as computers becoming widely available, companies were able to increase their efficiency and productivity in ways that had never been seen before.
+As new technologies like computers became widely accessible, companies harnessed their power to enhance efficiency and productivity in unprecedented ways.

 This gave them an edge over their competitors who did not yet have access to such technologies, allowing them to stay ahead of the curve when it came to producing quality products or services at competitive prices.